ike9000e/Classic-AltTab/readme.txt

 	A3:
 		Just like in A2, use mouse cursor to close the window.

-	Q: Which Windows versions has been tested?
-	A: Windows 7.

 Command Line Options
 -------------------------

-	Use following command line options to configure some parts of apperance and functionality.
+	Use following command line options to configure some parts of apperance or functionality.

 	-color_spec TEXT